photobuff99/Delevoryas_CSCI2270_FinalProject/README.md

 # Project Summary
 This library provides code for a simple messageboard server and client.
 The messageboard is structured as a collection of topics, each containing up to 10 posts at a time.

-The server uses a hash table to store the topics: this way, users can be served in close to O(1) time (because I use an extremely efficient hash function called djb2, and the ratio of the number of items stored to the number of spaces in my table is very small, there are usually 0 collisions.
+The server uses a hash table to store the topics: this way, users can be served in close to O(1) time (because I use an extremely efficient hash function called djb2, and the ratio of the number of items stored to the number of spaces in my table is very small, there are usually 0 collisions).
 In the case of collisions, however, a linked list is used to chain elements at that index of the table.

-After the server program is started, the client can connect using the ip address of the machine running the server and the port which the server is using.
+After the server program is started, the client can connect using the IP address of the machine running the server and the port which the server is using.
 From there, clients can post topics, post messages within topics, view the messages in topics, and view a list of the topics that have been created.

 When the server process is terminated, the server will write its current state to a binary file.
 Later, when the server is restarted, if the binary file is in that directory, the server will reconstruct the hash table using the binary file.